dvente/bscthesis/README.md

 This repository contains my thesis and the scripts used there in.

 ##Abstract##
 Boosting algorithms are classification algorithms that take a ''weak learner'' (a learner that performs slightly better than random guessing) and attempt to improve its accuracy.
 In their paper Koolen and Van Erven developed  [Squint](http://jmlr.csail.mit.edu/proceedings/papers/v40/Koolen15a.pdf), a hedging algorithm, which can be used in the context of boosting to improve the accuracy of our weak learners.
-In this thesis we implement this algorithm in the constext of boosting as well as two previously known boosting algorithms to comapre their practical performance
+In this thesis we implement this algorithm in the constext of boosting as well as two previously known boosting algorithms to comapre their practical performance.

 ## Requirements ##
 * The implementation is in Python 3, using the following libararies: